pusher/pusher-websocket-java/README.md

 ### Run the Example Application

-After running `mvn clean install` change to the `target` directory and run `java -jar pusher-java-client-<version>-jar-with-dependencies.jar`.
+After running `mvn clean package` change to the `target` directory and run `java -jar pusher-java-client-<version>-jar-with-dependencies.jar`.
 This will run the example application.

 By default the example will connect to a sample application and subscribe to the channel `my-channel`, listening to events on `my-event`.
 If you want to change these defaults, they can be specified on the command line:

 `java -jar pusher-java-client-<version>-jar-with-dependencies.jar [appKey] [channelName] [eventName]`

-### Deploy

-    mvn site-deploy

-This command does two things:

-1. The library is deployed to a Maven repository in a github branch.
-For more information see: <http://stackoverflow.com/a/14013645/39904>
-2. Generated JavaDocs are deployed to <http://pusher.github.com/pusher-java-client/>.
-For more information see: <https://github.com/github/maven-plugins>